19 Exciting Things to Do in Valencia, Spain – An Insider’s Guide

 Top tip: For a more peaceful day at the beach but not too far from the city, try Las Arenas Beach or La Patacona Beach.
 Both easily reached by bus or metro.

 The Jardines del Turia snake through the city, on what used to be the Turia riverbed before its course was diverted outside the city.
 In 1957 there was a devastating flood in Valencia which claimed many lives so to avoid another disaster, the river was drained, diverted and its course turned into a fabulous green open space.
 It now acts as the lungs of the city and it’s a great place to spend the day, whether going for a picnic, a walk or a long cycle.
 It is also where the City of Arts and Sciences can be found.

 Top tip: Get away from the hustle and bustle and find the perfect picnic spot here in the middle of the city.

 - Airbnb – Here’s £30 off your first booking with Airbnb.

 - Check out Booking.com for the best hotel deals.

 Like this post?
 Pin and save it for later

-Disclosure: A big thank you to Lenny from Valencia Urban Adventures, who hosted me on two tours during my time in Valencia.
-As always, all views are my own.
-This post also contains affiliate links, that earn me a small commission but come at no extra cost to you.
+Disclosure: This post may contain affiliate links, that earn me a small commission but come at no extra cost to you.
 Thanks as always for your support!